sfigg/commercialization-public/customize/enterprise/shell-launcher.md

 - 'PreferredLib:/library/windows/hardware'
 ms.assetid: c65f1400-9d2a-406e-8b43-74eaafb0ccae
 ms.author: alhopper
-ms.date: 04/30/2018
+ms.date: 05/02/2017
 ms.topic: article
 ms.prod: windows-hardware
 ms.technology: windows-oem
 ---
 # Shell Launcher

 You can use Shell Launcher to replace the default Windows 10 shell with a custom shell.
-You can use almost any application or executable as your custom shell, such as a command window or a custom dedicated application.
+You can use any application or executable as your custom shell, such as a command window or a custom dedicated application.

+> [!WARNING]
+> You may specify any executable file to be the default shell except C:\\Windows\\System32\\Eshell.exe.
+Using Eshell.exe as the default shell will result in a blank screen after user signs in.

 You can also configure Shell Launcher to launch different shell applications for different users or user groups.

-There are a few exceptions to the applications and executables you can use as a custom shell:

-* You cannot the following executable as a custom shell: `C:\\Windows\\System32\\Eshell.exe`.
-Using Eshell.exe as the default shell will result in a blank screen after user signs in.
+> [!IMPORTANT]
-* You cannot use a Universal Windows app as a custom shell.
+> You cannot use Shell Launcher to launch a Universal Windows app as a custom shell.
-* You cannot use an application that launches a different process and exits as a custom shell.
-For example, you cannot specify **write.exe** in Shell Launcher.
-Shell Launcher launches a custom shell and monitors the process to identify when the custom shell exits. **Write.exe** creates a 32-bit wordpad.exe process and exits.
-Because Shell Launcher is not aware of the newly created wordpad.exe process, Shell Launcher will take action based on the exit code of **Write.exe**, and restart the custom shell.

-> [!Note]
-> You cannot configure both Shell Launcher and [assigned access](assigned-access.md) on the same system.

 Shell Launcher processes the **Run** and **RunOnce** registry keys before starting the custom shell, so your custom shell doesn’t need to handle the automatic startup of other applications and services.